-Skylar Brown Board Member
+Skylar Brown Board Member and Treasurer

 Sky joined the Colors+ board not only because she considers herself an ally but because she has always been an agent of change.
 She is someone who has been able to come from a relatively unique perspective as a young child of color growing up in a rural mostly white town.
 She also spent most of her life in private Catholic school where for the 1st 8 years, her brother and her were the only people of color in the entire school.
 While she does not know what it’s like to be a member of the LGBTQ+ community specifically, she does know what it’s like to feel different and sometimes alone as she tried to make her way through life.
 She has tried to avail herself of every resource possible throughout her life to give back and support others.

 When she was in high school, she was on multiple boards bringing speakers like Maya Angelou, Bishop Desmond Tutu, and Matthew Shepard’s mother to speak to her contemporaries.
 In college, she took LGBTQ law classes, and she’s been a part of several groups since then who’s focus is on equality and unity.
 She would love to help young people grow up in a world where the love, acceptance, equality and unity feels more tangible than ever before.

 Henry Ng, MD, MPH (hey/they) is a dually trained and certified internist and pediatrician, educator, and advocate for LGBTQ health.
 Currently.
 They serve as the Head for Lesbian, Gay, Bisexual Medical Services and the Medical Lead for the Transgender Surgery & Medicine Program at the Cleveland Clinic Foundation.